Dtex raises $17.5 million to detect cyberthreats with AI while preserving privacy

 Dtex differentiates itself in the multi-billion-dollar threat intelligence market with a GDPR-compliant technology called DMAP+ that correlates telemetry, introspection, and predictive modeling to recognize threats based on behavior and patterns.
 This could help enterprises defend against the recently documented rise in cybercrime, a portion of which appears to have been sparked by the pandemic.

-Dtex’s platform — Intercept — offers a view across data, machines, and apps in enterprise environments to spotlight blind spots, like misconfigured rules and intentional security bypasses.
+Dtex’s platform — Intercept — offers a view across data, machines, and apps in enterprise environments to highlight blind spots, like misconfigured rules and intentional security bypasses.
 This is accomplished in part through contextual audit trails surrounding events to enable detection of early warning signs and investigations.
-Security teams can query hundreds of thousands of endpoints on the fly, taking advantage of anonymization technology that obscured identifying user information (like user names, machine names, and domain names).
+Security teams can query hundreds of thousands of endpoints on the fly, taking advantage of anonymization technology that obscures identifying user information (like user names, machine names, and domain names).

 IT teams first install Dtex’s platform on their company’s network or in the cloud and on remote, home, and on-premises endpoints.
 Within a day, the platform begins alerting them to high-risk user activity based on DMAP+’s findings.
 Within a month, the Dtex platform hones behavioral baselines using a family of self-supervised, unsupervised, and supervised machine learning algorithms to build a better understanding of what anomalous behavior (e.g., accidental or malicious policy violations) looks like for each user.